donohoe/content/posts/iphone-ios-setup-for-kids.md

     * Disable "Preload Top Hit"
     * Disable "Check for Apple Pay"
     * Enable "Ask Websites Not to Track Me"
-      * This not honored by most websites, but its worth standing your ground on this.
+      * This not honored by majority of web sites, but its worth standing your ground on this.
 With GDPR reulgations in force in the EU, and laws coming into effect in California in 2020, this might become practical again.

 ## Delete